Truthmedia123/weddingreplit/replit.md

 - **2025-07-25**: Added all 43 modern wedding vendor categories to database
 - **2025-07-25**: All core functionality verified working with database integration
 - **2025-07-25**: Application running successfully with full feature set operational
+- **2025-07-25**: Added all 43 modern wedding vendor categories to database
+- **2025-07-25**: All core functionality verified working with database integration
+- **2025-07-25**: Application running successfully with full feature set operational

 ## Project Architecture